blackalice/ddr-dan-tool/README.md

     `playtype` query parameter (`SP` or `DP`) to choose which table is parsed.
 The response is JSON in BATCH-MANUAL format.

+4. The Settings page includes an upload form that sends a Ganymede HTML file to this endpoint and automatically stores the parsed scores locally.

 The Worker configuration in `wrangler.jsonc` sets `not_found_handling` to `single_page_application` so that React Router can handle client-side routes.

 ### Parsing Scores Locally